ImadSaddik/ArabicDiacriticsAgent/README.md

 Unlike many other languages, Arabic writing typically omits these diacritics in everyday texts, which can create ambiguity in pronunciation and meaning.
 This poses a significant challenge for training text-to-speech (TTS) models, as they rely on accurate phonetic representations to produce natural-sounding speech.

-This is why I decided to create this agent to help diacritize raw Arabic text in order to enrich TTS models and improve their quality.
+That's why I created this agent to add diacritics to raw Arabic text and make TTS models more accurate.

 ## The challenge of diacritic restoration